iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

 QUBO: Quadratic Unconstrained Binary Optimization
 -------------------------------------------------

-The Ising model has an intuitive physical interpretation but from a more computational point of view, the $\pm1$ variables are not so common.
+The Ising model has an intuitive physical interpretation, but from a more computational point of view, the $\pm1$ variables are not so common.
-Their product $s_i s_j$ represent variable alignments while in OR we tend to consider variable activation, formulated with the product of binary (0 or 1) variables.
+The products $s_i s_j$ represent variable alignments while in OR it's more natural to consider variable activation, formulated with the product of binary (0 or 1) variables.
 Thus, it is customary to use an equivalent formulation with a Boolean domain.
 These are _Quadratic Unconstrained Binary Optimization_ problems,